thomasdavis/backbonetutorials/_posts/2011-01-26-what-is-a-collection.md

 {% endhighlight %}

-h3.
-Building a collection
+## Building a collection

-p.
 Now we are going to populate a creation with some useful data.

 {% highlight javascript %}